 A security degree prepares an individual for a career in the information security field.
 Individuals with a degree from a formal four-year undergraduate program help organizations deal with security threats to their data, networks, and systems.

 These professionals help companies monitor networks for viruses and other malware.
-They investigate network intrusions and data breaches and conduct forensic analysis to determine and mitigate any security weaknesses that may have caused the breach.
+They also investigate network intrusions and data breaches and conduct forensic analysis to determine and mitigate any security weaknesses that may have caused the breach.
 Security graduates help develop standards and policies for their companies and to recommend enhancements to bolster data and network security.

 Promising Job Outlook

-Undergraduate Programs in Information Security
+Undergraduate Information Security Degree

-In addition to four-year colleges, community colleges around the country too offer associate and bachelors degree programs in information security.
+In addition to four-year colleges, community colleges around the country offer associate and bachelor’s degree programs in information security.
 Students who complete these courses typically graduate with a Bachelor of Science (BS) or Bachelor of Engineering (BE) degree in computer security or information security.

 Broad Range of Topics